QuaSi-Software/Documentation/docs/resie_input_file_format.md

 **Flow output**

 Energy and temperature flows can only be output if a connection between two components across one or more busses exists without any other component in between.
+Currently, always both energy and temperature are output, even for non-thermal media.
 To specify a specific flow between two components,  the key  has to be the medium of the bus between the components as specified in the component parameters.
 The second part of the entry is a vector of strings, each with the syntax of "source_component_uac->target_component_uac".
 Here, multiple connections can be specified, separated by a comma.
 The UACs have to match the the name of the components.
 For example: `"m_h_w_ht1":  ["TST_STC_01->TST_HP_01", "TST_STC_01->TST_DEM_02"]` defines two energy flows in medium `m_h_w_ht1`.

 **Weather output**